 He was replaced by Willem de Klerk who in 1990 pledged to end apartheid.
 He also released Nelson Mandela.
 De Klerk introduced a new constitution with rights for all.
 The first democratic elections were held in April 1994 and in May 1994 Nelson Mandela was elected president.
 He retired in 1999.

 21st Century South Africa

 In the early 21st century the economy of South Africa grew but recently it has slowed.
 South Africa suffers from high unemployment.
 The country also suffers from widespread poverty.
 However, tourism in South Africa is an important industry.
 South Africa is also rich in minerals.
-Today the population of South Africa is 56 million.
+In 2020 the population of South Africa was 59 million.